impress-org/give-receipt-attachments/readme.txt

 4. The settings for GiveWP Receipt Attachments that are displayed at the bottom of each GiveWP form edit screen.

 == Changelog ==

+= 1.1.1 (May 2020) =
+* Improved Form Settings icon and general appearance
+* Code clean-up of admin assets
+* Removed deprecated core GiveWP functions from use
+* Cleared out backwards compatibility files for VERY old versions of GiveWP

 = 1.1 =
 * Added compatibility with GiveWP 1.8's new Metabox UI